To view an answer, simply click on the relevant question.

 A support person should be chosen based on their capacity to follow the process (keep confidentiality and allow you to speak) and whether or not they are able to assist.
 Think to yourself – ‘will this person assist us get an agreement or will this person be a barrier to getting agreement?’.
 If it is the later, choose someone else or alternatively, have them available by telephone if you need to break, you can call them.

-Workplace mediation is where an accredited mediator facilitates a conversation between two or more employees.
+Workplace mediation is where a mediator facilitates a conversation between two or more employees.

 Generally no, unless special circumstances exist, negotiate with your mediator.
 They can ask questions about the process and we can stop the mediation for a break if you need to consult with them.

-Yes but it is not recommended unless there are special circumstances requiring their attendance.
+Yes, but it is not recommended unless there are special circumstances requiring their attendance.
 Negotiate this with the mediator.
 This is because mediation is an informal attempt at de-escalating and resolving the conflict.
 Adding extra people has the impact of making matters escalate (at times).
-And, in addition to this, the intention is that you are working toward working together and that third party won’t be in the workplace with you.
-If you want to bring one the support person must not be a direct report or a team member.
-The support person ideally is someone external to the organisation such as; a family member, friend, advocate, union representative, counselor.
+In addition to this, the intention is that you are working toward working together and that third party won’t be in the workplace with you.
+If you want to bring a support person, they must not be a direct report or a team member.
+The support person ideally is someone external to the organisation such as a family member, friend, advocate, union representative or counsellor.
 The other participant must also agree to their attendance.

 No. However, if you refuse to work with a person or a team and you refuse mediation, then the only other option available to the employer may be disciplinary action or performance management.